beakersoft/TeaAsAService/README.md

 All ideas welcome!

-# Running Tea as a service in Dev
+# Dev Installation

+First of all, clone the project as normal,

+git clone git@github.com:beakersoft/TeaAsAService.git

 To run this project we need a MySql server running to host our database on.
 Luckly this is easy to create using a docker container.
-Open a terminal and from the build folder just run docker-compose up -d to start a MySql docker instance.
+Open a terminal and from the build folder just run

+docker-compose up -d

+to start a MySql docker instance.
 The connection string in the application should be setup to use this instance once its started, and the database will created on first load and seeded with a test user we can use to test the API

 Test user id is 7EmMT6n3f0i/YniN6osJXQ== password TestPassword123*